top of page

 • Above all, prioritize comfort.
 Hospice and end-of-life teams are here to help families and caregivers understand these changes, to hold space for the grief they bring, and to create care plans centered entirely on comfort and dignity.

-Stopping food and water at the end of life is one of the hardest things we ask of families and care teams.
+Allowing food and water to naturally decrease at the end of life is one of the hardest things we ask families and care teams to understand.
 It challenges our instincts.
 It touches our fears.
 It asks us to redefine what care looks like.

 But the truth is simple and profound: